thealanjason/alumet-insight/docs/how-to-use.md

 **Detailed Features**

-- **Synchronized x-axis zoom:** Zooming the time axis in any panel applies the same time range to all four panels.
+- **Synchronized x-axis zoom:**  Zooming the time axis in any panel syncs all four panels to the same time range.
 - **Per-panel CSV export:** Click **Download CSV** on a panel to export the currently selected series (filtered to the process window).